The Ruin (Ukrainian history): Aftermath

+The Ruin brought an end to the unity of the nascent Ukrainian Cossack state, splitting it into two and later three competing Hetmanates, each sponsored by one of the three powers neighbouring it.
+Disagreements over grand strategy after Khmelnytsky's death led to frequently changing alliances, often formed and broken by international dynamics outside of Ukraine's control, especially the Swedish Deluge.
+Ukraine would achieve only limited international diplomatic recognition as a sovereign state before The Ruin brought about its partition.

-The Ruin ended favourably for the Russian side, as it managed to retain control over Kyiv and Left-bank Ukraine.
-These lands were important for both the Tsardom of Russia and Poland-Lithuania, as they would ensure their continued predominance.
-Petro Doroshenko's attempts to seize these lands with the Ottoman support also ended in failure, which led to devastation of the Right-bank Ukraine and mass migration of Ruthenians (Ukrainians) to the Left-bank.
-Russian Tsardom and Poland-Lithuania signed the Eternal Peace Treaty in 1686.
+For the Russian Tsardom and the Polish–Lithuanian Commonwealth, The Ruin ended in a compromise: both had gone to war in 1654 to gain or regain the entire Cossack Hetmanate, but only managed to control one bank of the Dnipro.
+Whereas the Commonwealth kept Right-bank Ukraine including Ukraine's then-largest city Lviv and the former Hetmanate capital Chyhyryn, the Tsardom managed to retain Kyiv and Left-bank Ukraine.
+Petro Doroshenko's attempts to seize the Commonwealth-backed Hetmanate with the Ottoman support ended in failure, which led to devastation of the Right-bank Ukraine and mass migration of Ruthenians (Ukrainians) to the Left-bank.
+The Russian Tsardom and Poland-Lithuania signed the Eternal Peace Treaty in 1686.

 With the election of Ivan Mazepa as hetman, the Ruin effectively came to an end, and the history of the left-bank merged with the Hetmanate as part of Russia.
 With the start of the Great Northern War in 1700, Russian demands began to seem excessive.
 In 1708 Mazepa allied himself with Charles XII of Sweden.
 At the Battle of Poltava, Charles, Mazepa and those Cossacks that followed him were defeated and exiled to the Ottoman Empire.